-Throughout its history, the Choir has attracted many distinguished composers and organists, from its first director, John Taverner, appointed by Cardinal Wolsey in 1526, to William Walton in the 20th century.
-In recent years, the Choir has commissioned and recorded works by composers such as John Tavener, William Mathias, Robert Saxton and Howard Goodall.
+Throughout its history, the choir has attracted many distinguished composers and organists, from its first director, John Taverner, appointed by Cardinal Wolsey in 1526, to William Walton in the twentieth century.
+In recent years, the choir has commissioned and recorded works by composers such as John Tavener, William Mathias, Robert Saxton and Howard Goodall.

-There are 12 men and 16 boys in the Choir along with 2 Organists.
+There are twelve men and sixteen boys in the choir, and three organists.
 The boys are selected for their musical ability and attend Christ Church Cathedral School.
-Of the men, six are professionals, and six are undergraduates.
+Of the men, six are professionals and six are undergraduates.
 The Cathedral is renowned for training many of the country’s leading organists.

-The astonishing versatility of this Choir has given them a strong media profile.
-They have appeared on all the major TV channels, including Howard Goodall’s Bafta award-winning series for Channel Four, hailed as ‘one of the finest choirs on Earth’.
-This collaboration with Goodall has also led to the choir singing his TV and film themes for Mr. Bean and The Vicar of Dibley.
+The astonishing versatility of this choir has given them a strong media profile.
+They have appeared on all the major TV channels, including Howard Goodall’s Bafta award-winning series for Channel Four, and have been hailed as “one of the finest choirs on Earth”.
+This collaboration with Goodall has also led to the choir singing his TV and film themes for Mr Bean and The Vicar of Dibley.
 Whether Cardinal Wolsey would have envisaged so illustrious a future for his new foundation back in the sixteenth century is another matter!